HaloCRM Guides

 Only the entries for the entities ticked in this list will show in the calendar.

-Show only recurring master appointments - When this entity is selected, no other entry types will show in the calendar, only recurring master appointments.
+Show only recurring master appointments - When selected, no other entry types will show in the calendar, only recurring master appointments.
 Recurring master appointments are used when creating recurring appointments.

-When viewing appointments in the calendar, you can filter what appointment types show in the calendar using the 'appointment types' section in the calendar filter pane.
+When viewing appointments in the calendar, you can filter what appointment types show using the 'appointment types' section in the calendar filter pane.

 Fig 5.
 Appointment type filter

-Simply select the appointment types that you would like to be visible.
-Use the checkbox to check all appointment types.
+Simply select the appointment types that you would like to be visible, or use the checkbox to select all appointment types.

 To filter entries based on the assigned agent, use the 'Agent Calendars' filter in the calendar filter pane.